 In this sangria inspired by autumn in Michigan, you’ll notice flavors of apple cider, cinnamon, nutmeg, and sweet Honeycrisp apples in each sip.
 For this easy-to-make fall cocktail, you’ll need:

-- Brandy — You don’t need to buy an expensive brandy to make sangria.
+Brandy — You don’t need to buy an expensive brandy to make sangria.
 I used E&J VS Brandy, which I picked up for less than $12 from my local Meijer store.
-I also selected this brandy for its flavors of dried fruit, toasted brown spice, and vanilla.
+I also selected this brandy for its dried fruit, toasted brown spice, and vanilla flavors.

 Beginning in late summer and throughout the fall, you’ll find Leelanau Cellars’ seasonal spiced red wine in the local wine section at Meijer stores around Michigan.
 If you don’t live in Michigan or can’t find Witches Brew in your area, you may be able to have it shipped directly from the winery.

-Which Wine Should You Use If You Can’t Find Witches Brew?
+Which Wine Can I Use If I Can’t Find Witches Brew?

-Personally, I love the fall flavors of Witches Brew because it reminds me of mulled wine.
-Therefore, if you can’t find Witches Brew but still want that spiced wine flavor in your sangria, you could infuse your favorite red wine with an InBooze Mulling Spice Cocktail Kit.
+I love the mulled wine flavor of Leelanau Cellars Witches Brew for this fall-inspired sangria.
+If you can’t find Witches Brew but still want that spiced wine flavor in your sangria, you could infuse your favorite dry red wine with a mulling spice kit from Michigan-based InBooze.

 Ingredients